botmate/sample-codes/ADVANCED.md

 ```

 ## Ban senderChat
-> Bans channel messages from users, along with logs
+> Bans channel messages from users, along with logs.
+[You can also Download importable File](https://t.me/BotMate/33515)
 ```js
 Bot.hears(/.*/, ctx => {
   if (ctx.message.sender_chat) {